 Travel Guide to Savonlinna

 - Book your own seal safari.
-Rates at time of writing were €12 and up, depending on the cruise.
+Rates at the time of writing were €12 and up, depending on the cruise.

 - Check out St. Olaf’s Castle.
-If you’re there in July, be sure to check out the month long famous Opera Festival!
+If you’re there in July, be sure to check out the month-long famous Opera Festival!

 - Eat waterfront at brewery restaurant Huvila on the shores of Lake Saimaa.
 The building dates back to 1912 and was formerly a mental hospital!
 They even have live music several times a week!
 I thoroughly enjoyed my meal there (pictured below)!

 - Stay at the Original Sokos Hotel Seurahuone Savonlinna for waterfront views:

 Even though I didn’t spot Saimaa ringed seals on this trip didn’t put a damper on anything.
 I had a great time exploring a new place.